aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/comboboxactivexcontrol/_index.md

 ```

-Gets and set the type of border used by the control.
+the type of border used by the control.

 **Returns:**
 int